 Continue reading “France – exploring some of it’s wine regions & cuisine.
 September, 2002”

-From Beaune we took the train to Lyon.
-This was the final three days of our trip.
-From this city we will be flying back home.
+From Beaune, we took the train to Lyon.
+This would be the final three days of our trip.
+From Lyon, we were flying back home to Canada.

-Lyon….hum, a bit of a love/hate relationship ❤️ 😡.
-After having spent the last two weeks cycling the Alsace & Burgundy regions we think it might have been a bit of a shock to our system when we arrived in Lyon.
-We had been seduced by the Alsace & Burgundy wine regions with it’s beautiful countryside and it’s quaint little villages .
+Lyon….hum, a bit of a love/hate relationship with this city ❤️ 😡.
+After having spent the last two weeks cycling the Alsace & Burgundy wine regions we think it might have been a bit of a shock to our system when we arrived in Lyon.
+We had been seduced by Alsace & Burgundy with its beautiful countryside and its quaint little villages.
 Arriving in Lyon we quickly realized we were entering into the hustle and bustle of big city life.
-Lyon of course being the 2nd largest city in France, after Paris.
+Lyon, of course, being the 2nd largest city in France, after Paris.

 Continue reading “Lyon, France – October, 2017”